- July 21, 2025

 Luto was developed by Broken Bird Games.

-Luto is a single player game.
+Luto is a single player game with multiplayer support.